Province of South Carolina

-Province of South Carolina, originally known as Clarendon Province, was a province of the Kingdom of Great Britain that existed in North America from 1712 to 1776.
-It was one of the five Southern colonies and one of the thirteen American colonies.
+The Province of South Carolina, originally known as Clarendon Province, was a province of the Kingdom of Great Britain that existed in North America from 1712 to 1776.
+It was one of the five Southern colonies and one of the Thirteen Colonies in America of the British Empire.
 The monarch of Great Britain was represented by the Governor of South Carolina, until the colonies declared independence on July 4, 1776.